Maumagnaguagno/Spriter/README.md

 Another interesting post is [ChunkyPNG pack/unpack tricks](http://chunkypng.com/2010/01/17/ode-to-array-pack-and-string-unpack.html) related to images stored as an Array of Fixnums.

 SVGs are very recent to me, never explored them earlier.
-The default method to save SVGs is extremely simple and creates a big file, while the compressed method creates a single rect for the background and cluster remaining equal pixels in lines.
+The old method to save SVGs was very simple and created big files, while the new method creates a single rect for the background and cluster consecutive equal pixels.
-This line compression may help to decrease the final size, but makes more tests during the transformation.
-This is not a sign that all images will be compressed, images with several colors will not take advantage of this, only taking longer to be saved.
-The positive side is to exchange CPU time with HD space/time, as a smaller file will take less HD and less cycles to be written now, and read out in the future.
+Such optimization may help to decrease the file size while saving time, writing to disk a big file is much slower.
+Note that few images can take advantage of such optimization, as real pictures with several colors.

 ## How Spriter works
 Ok, so now we can play with images.